 Not everyone who comes to the narrow gate will enter.
 Many will find offense in the message of the cross, refuse to bow their knee, or accept the terms of surrender.
-Others will deny it’s the only road to eternal life.
+Others will refuse to accept it’s the only road to eternal life.

-There will also be many who were never told to look to the cross.
-Never told they must be born again, and adopted into the family of God.
+Many are never told to look to the cross.
+Never told they must be born again in order to be adopted into the family of God.
 Never told of the need for repentance and the act of turning from sin.
-Names will appear on church membership rolls with no corresponding record in the Lambs book of life.
+Names will appear on church membership rolls with no corresponding record in the Lambs Book of Life.

 In my story, I had time to reverse course, get on the right road, and make my meeting on time.
-On “that day,” changing course will not be an option.
+But on the day Jesus is talking about, the day we all will stand before Him, changing course will not be an option.

 “That day” is certain.
 It will come when you least expect it, as a thief in the night.
 For some it will be a day of jubilation, for others a day of terror.
 For all, it will be a day on which the road you’ve been traveling will be revealed.